 Suitable assets for trading are stocks, cryptocurrencies, forex instruments, and real estate.

-This can be seen as a modern version of foreign exchange.
+- Cryptocurrency – can be seen as a modern version of foreign exchange.
 It works like forex—only this time, the money is digital and outside any influence from governments or private entities.

 Stocks and real estate also work well with trading, aside from investing.